Asterisk (*) after last name denotes student co-author.

 Steve G. Hoffman and Vinay Kumar*.
 Forthcoming.
 “Ontology.”
 In SAGE Research Methods Foundations.
 Edited by Paul Anthony Atkinson, Sara Delamont, Richard A. Williams, Alexandru Cernat, and Joseph W. Sakshaug.

 Steve G. Hoffman.
-Forthcoming.
+2019.
 “Broadening the Imaginary in Disaster Management.”
 The Society for the Diffusion of Useful Knowledge Broadsheet #5: Accounting.
+Issue 5: 8-9.

 Steve G. Hoffman.
 2019.
 "Artificial Feelings: The Politics and Perceptions of AI."
 SKATOLOGY: Newsletter of the ASA Section on Science, Knowledge, and Technology.
 Winter Issue.